 Sometimes you gotta work to get them there.

 Would you have any actionable suggestions on how to develop good relationships with clients?

 Read the room and be good to everyone.
 Go above and beyond, be kind, thoughtful.
 Be confident in who you are.
 Never try to act like something you aren’t.
 Be honest and be a good person.

 If you can break through that barrier and connect with people human to human, I think you’re a lot more likely to succeed.

 How do you decide you’re at capacity or not going to take on any new work?

-When you don’t have time to grocery shop, or make meals, or see your spouse or exercise or your friends, sex, etc. If you don’t have time for those parts of life, the balancer, you’re maxed out.
+When you don’t have time to grocery shop, make meals, exercise, see your spouse or your friends, etc. If you don’t have time for those parts of life, you’re maxed out.